theneedyguy/yikesbot/README.md

 ### New since Version 1.7.1

-- !yikesgraph links to a graphical overview that displays the yikes amount over time.
+- !graphyikes links to a graphical overview that displays the yikes amount over time.

 ## Commands